The Integrated Sachs Wolfe effect: unWISE and Planck constraints on Dynamical Dark Energy: Data

 \subsubsection{Bias and redshift distribution}

 Theory predictions for the ISW cross-correlation require both the redshift distribution of the galaxy sample, $dN/dz$, and its bias evolution $b(z)$ (Section~\ref{sec:isw_theory}).
+In the equations below, we assume that $dN/dz$ has already been normalized so that $\int dz \, \frac{dN}{dz} = 1$.
 Our best-characterized measurement of the unWISE redshift distribution comes from cross-correlations with spectroscopic galaxies and quasars from SDSS \citep{Krolewski20}.
 The cross-correlation between unWISE and known spectroscopic galaxies in a narrow redshift bin at $z_i$ is proportional to the fraction of unWISE galaxies in that redshift bin, $dN/dz(z_i)$, and the bias of the unWISE galaxies $z_i$, given that we can precisely measure the bias of the spectroscopic sample from its autocorrelation \citep{Newman08,McQuinn13,Menard13}.
 Repeating this using samples spanning the unWISE redshift range (e.g.\ galaxies and quasars from SDSS \cite{Alam20}) allows us to determine the bias-weighted redshift distribution $b(z) dN/dz$.

 We normalize the cross-correlation redshift distribution to integrate to unity, and refer to the resulting quantity as $f(z) dN/dz$:

 Measurements of the product $f(z) dN/dz$ are convenient, because they appear together in the galaxy kernel in equation~\ref{eqn:gal_kernel}.